auth0/docs/articles/quickstart/backend/nginx/01-authorization.md

 ## Install the `nginx-jwt` script into your Nginx server

-The [`nginx-jwt`](https://github.com/auth0/nginx-jwt) script is a Lua script that is designed to run on Nginx servers that have the [HttpLuaModule](https://github.com/openresty/lua-nginx-module#readme) installed.
-But ultimately its dependencies require components available in the [OpenResty](http://openresty.org/) distribution of Nginx.
+The <a href="https://github.com/auth0/nginx-jwt" target="_blank">`nginx-jwt`</a> script is a Lua script that is designed to run on Nginx servers that have the <a href="https://github.com/openresty/lua-nginx-module#readme" target="_blank">HttpLuaModule</a> installed.
+But ultimately its dependencies require components available in the <a href="http://openresty.org/" target="_blank">OpenResty</a> distribution of Nginx.
 Therefore, it is recommended that you use **OpenResty** as your Nginx server, and these instructions make that assumption.

-1. Download the latest archive package from [releases](https://github.com/auth0/nginx-jwt/releases).
+1. Download the latest archive package from <a href="https://github.com/auth0/nginx-jwt/releases" target="_blank">releases</a>.
 1. Extract the archive and deploy its contents to a directory on your Nginx server.
-1. Specify this directory's path using ngx_lua's [lua_package_path](https://github.com/openresty/lua-nginx-module#lua_package_path) directive:
+1. Specify this directory's path using ngx_lua's <a href="https://github.com/openresty/lua-nginx-module#lua_package_path" target="_blank">lua_package_path</a> directive:

 ```lua
 # nginx.conf: